-Avi D. Kelin is an Associate in the Firm’s Newark, NJ office and a member of the Corporate Law & Business Transactions, Commercial Real Estate & Redevelopment and Corporate Political Activity Law Practice Groups.
+Avi D. Kelin is an Associate in the Firm's Newark, NJ office and a member of the Corporate Law & Business Transactions, Commercial Real Estate & Redevelopment, Construction Law & Litigation and Corporate Political Activity Practice Groups.
 Mr. Kelin focuses on the interaction between government and business.
 He advises businesses, trade associations and individuals on lobbying requirements, campaign-finance law, pay-to-play restrictions, government-ethics rules, and the government-procurement process.

 Mr. Kelin assists clients in establishing and operating New Jersey and Federal PACs and Super PACs from the initial registration process to ongoing operating matters.
 He advises 501(c)(3) and 501(c)(4) tax-exempt organizations on corporate governance and their political activity.

-Mr. Kelin advises political candidates on campaign-finance compliance and government officials on ethics requirements as well as ion related government investigations and enforcement actions.
+Mr. Kelin advises political candidates on campaign-finance compliance and government officials on ethics requirements as well as on related government investigations and enforcement actions.

 As a member of the Firm’s Commercial Real Estate & Redevelopment Practice Group, Mr. Kelin counsels clients on a wide array of commercial leasing and transactional agreements and disputes.